shdam/scennep/Readme.md

 ## Report issues

 If you have any issues or questions regarding the use of `scennep`, please do not hesitate to raise an issue on GitHub.
-In this way, others may also benefit from the answers and discussions.